Tripura Road Transport Corporation

 Tripura Road Transport Corporation (TRTC), is the government agency overlooking public road transport in Tripura, India.

-The transport department of Tripura, an undertaking (public) found it eligible for the provisions stated in 2005 Right to Information Act.
-It is the lonely government body, which controls each transport-related issue and controls many areas.
-The headquarter is situated in the western districts of Tripura which is the office of the joint transport commissioner, as well as different offices, are also situated in the north, south, and districts of Dhalai regions.
-The main branch office is located at Dharmanagar.
-The other unit is at Churaibari gate whose primary function is to inspect all the vehicles for the toll tax, which passes from that road.
+The transport department of Tripura, a public undertaking, is considered eligible under the provisions of the 2005 Right to Information Act.
+It is the only government body responsible for all transport-related issues and manages numerous areas.
+The headquarters is located in the western districts of Tripura, housing the office of the joint transport commissioner, with additional offices situated in the northern, southern, and Dhalai regions.
+The main branch office is in Dharmanagar.
+Another unit is at Churaibari Gate, primarily responsible for inspecting all vehicles passing through that road for toll tax.